auth0/Lock.swift/README.md

 ```objc
 @property (assign, nonatomic) A0AuthParameters *authenticationParameters;
 ```
 List of optional parameters that will be used for every authentication request with Auth0 API.
 By default it only has  'openid' and 'offline_access' scope values.
+For more information check out our [Wiki](https://github.com/auth0/Auth0.iOS/wiki/Sending-authentication-parameters)
 ```objc
 controller.authenticationParameters.scopes = @[A0ScopeOpenId, A0ScopeOfflineAccess, A0ScopeProfile];
 ```